uj-07/uj-07/README.md

 # Hey Earthlings! <img src="https://emojis.slackmojis.com/emojis/images/1536351075/4594/blob-wave.gif" width="25"/>
-I'm Udishi, an AI & ML undergrad from India.
+i want to create models that learns, remembers, adapts, and understands.
 My long-term focus is brain-inspired AI — not neuromorphic hardware or BCIs, but software that replicates how the brain actually learns: neuroplasticity, neuromodulation, and continual adaptation, rather than the freeze-after-training pattern most current models follow <br>

 I try to build stuff that mix creativity + impact. <br>

-My main tech stack is Python, FastAPI, MySQL, opencv, keras, streamlit <br>

 If an idea excites me, I usually end up building it (or at least trying to 😄).<br>

-I am currently mastering Reinforcement Learning by training AI agents and working on decoding neural data from MEG signals<br>

 ## Fun Fact: